opentelekomcloud/ansible-collection-cloud/README.md

 > If you need further information to get started, please see section:
 > ```Installation on a blank system in a Python virtual environment```

-## Installation on a blank system in a Python virtual environment
+## Get started on a blank system in a Python virtual environment

 Installation was tested on Ubuntu 20.04